10 Start Up Costs Associated With Renting Out Your Home

 6. Landlord Insurance

-12 Tips for 1st Time Landlords In The Baltimore Market
+12 Tips for 1st Time owners In The Baltimore Market

 7. Tax deductions and renting out your home

-Rental Property Tax Deductions & Depreciation For First Time Landlords
+Rental Property Tax Deductions & Depreciation For First Time Owners

-8. Being a Landlord - The First 30 Days
+8. Being a Owner - The First 30 Days

 Murphy's Law: Anything that can go wrong will go wrong.

 Systems are going to break or need repair in the first 30 days.
 Please mentally prepare for it so that you stay calm and are not completely surprised.
-When tenants move in, they often "discover" systems that need repair.
-While it is challenging, we need to fix these systems so the tenant is safe and you, the landlord, abide by your responsibilities in the lease.
+When residents move in, they often "discover" systems that need repair.
+While it is challenging, we need to fix these systems so the resident is safe and you, the homeowner, abide by your responsibilities in the lease.

 Please have a financial cushion and a calm temperament to prepare for the unexpected.